heidi-holappa/tira-labra-2022/documentation/weekly-report-5.md

 I would greatly appreciate any feedback on how to proceed with these time and space complexity estimations.

+### Pylint and ignore
+I propose adding two things to Pylint's ignore list:
+- R0902: Too many instance attributes (11/8) (too-many-instance-attributes)
+  - In the entities classes I have 11 instance attributes and I propose that refactoring them perhaps isn't that crucial considering the objectives of this course.
+Can I ignore theses issues?
+- W0703: Catching too general exception Exception (broad-except)
+  - The manual extensive tests have a broad except to catch some information in the events that the compression fails for any given reason.
+I propose that given the scope of this project this is useful, as the compression works with limited character set and tests can easily fail in different ways due to a file containing unsupported characters.
+Or should I try to diagnose the most common errors and create more specific exceptions?

 ## Pylint and Pytest - status update
+Most Pylint issues have been addressed and at the time of writing this Pylint-score is 9.89.
+Five open issues exists.
+In the previous section I had a question regarding couple of these issues.

 ## Next steps
 - Improve tests